Sophiabbb/MLDS421-Restaurant_Recommendation_System/README.md

 ## Customer Segmentation Approach

 ### 1. Data Preprocessing
 - Cleaned and merged four datasets (customer, order, vendor, and location) into a single dataset for analysis.
-The final dataset contains 135K order records and 33 features.
+The final dataset contains 135K order records and 33 features
 - Grouped 60+ vendor tags into 11 broad cuisine categories
 - Removed age/gender due to missing data and bias concerns